Consumer Proposal in Ontario

 Consumer Proposal vs. Personal Bankruptcy

-Filing a consumer proposal or declaring personal bankruptcy will help you to clear your debts and protect you from creditors but there are some important differences to be aware of.
+Filing a consumer proposal in Ontario or declaring personal bankruptcy will help you to clear your debts and protect you from creditors but there are some important differences to be aware of.

 One major advantage of a consumer proposal is that you will not lose any of your assets and you are not required to surrender anything.